 How to get from KK City Centre to Kinabalu National Park

 For those wanting the cheapest way to get to Mount Kinabalu from KK, you can catch a mini-bus to Kinabalu National Park from Padang Merdeka.

-- There is no timetable for such services and they operate on a “when they fill up” basis, which means you may need to wait a while for it to depart.
+- There is no timetable and they operate on a “when they fill up” basis, which means you may need to wait a while for it to depart.
 While the drivers obviously want to leave with a full bus, they too have limits and ours said that he would be leaving at 2pm regardless.
 Despite there still being a couple of seats left, we did depart at 2pm (an hour and a half wait), as promised.

-The driver will likely know that, as a visitor, you are probably wanting to go to the Park.
+The driver will likely assume that, as a visitor, you are headed to the Park.
 In fact, they probably called you over to their bus by saying they are stopping there.
 You can be dropped off at the Park entrance, but chances are you will not be climbing the same day you arrive, given that you need to be at the Park early to start the climb (and a night to acclimatise to the altitude is recommended).

-Despite being a destination highly frequented by visitors, there aren't many options in the way of accommodation, restaurants or transportation around town.
+Despite being a destination highly frequented by visitors, there aren't many options in the way of accommodation, restaurants or transportation near the Park entrance.
 There are lodges inside the Park itself, but they can be on the pricey side.

 There are other budget options also in the vicinity of the Park (try searching in the Kundasang area), but if you do decide to stay here, tell the driver to drop you off at “Haleluja” – they will all know what you are talking about.

 Returning from Kinabalu National Park

-After the climb, you shouldn't have a problem getting a taxi to take you back to Kinabalu Mountain Lodge or wherever you may be staying.
-There are a bunch of taxi drivers that hang out across the road from Park HQ near the shop.
-Remember to confirm the price before getting in.
+After the climb, you shouldn't have a problem getting a taxi to take you back to Flypod Kinabalu Mountain Lodge or wherever you may be staying.
+There are a bunch of taxi drivers that hang out across the road from the Park entrance near the shop.

-There is no dedicated bus stop and while there supposedly is a timetable (not listed by the road but we did see one at the Mountain Lodge), they don't really seem to stick to it.
+There is no dedicated bus stop and while there supposedly is a timetable (not listed by the road but we did see one at Flypod Kinabalu Mountain Lodge), they don't really seem to stick to it.
 It's basically a matter of waiting by the side of the road and hailing a bus bound for KK as it goes by.

 Expect to pay RM25 for the four hour journey.
 You can purchase a ticket on the bus.
-They will probably get you to sit down first so the bus can get moving since it is just around the blind corner.
+They will probably get you to sit down first so the bus can get moving (since it is just around the blind corner).
 Someone will come down to collect your money once you are away.

 Returning from KK City Centre to the Airport

 Tickets can be purchased at counters at Centre Point and Padang Merdeka.
 As for the Horizon Hotel, tickets can be purchased directly from the driver as there is no counter available at that location.
-Ticket prices are the same as from the airport – 7:30am to 8:15pm, departing every 30-45 minutes, RM5 for adults and RM3 for children.
+Operating hours and ticket prices are the same as from the airport – 7:30am to 8:15pm, departing every 30-45 minutes, RM5 for adults and RM3 for children.